 FAB RESEARCH COMMENT:

-This important new clinical trial confirm previous reports that
+Findings from this important new clinical trial confirm previous reports that

-is not as effective as Vitamin D3 (the form made naturally by the action of sunlight on the skin, and found in some animal-derived foods or Vitamin D supplements) for raising blood levels of Vitamin D
+is not as effective as Vitamin D3 (the form made naturally by the action of sunlight on the skin, and found in some animal-derived foods or Vitamin D supplements)

-See the associated news story for more details and further links:
+for raising blood levels of Vitamin D See the associated news article for more details and further links:

 See also this systematic review and meta-analysis of previous clinical trials - addressing the same question of whether Vitamin D2 supplements are as effective as those providing Vitamin D3.